jduarte98/JavaMailer/README.md

 # JavaMailer

-This is a sample program that focus on Email sending through an extrenal java aplication.
+This is a sample program that focus on Email sending through an extrenal [Java](https://www.java.com/en/) application.

 ## Needed Dependencies
 For the program to work, it needs two main Java Libraries: